Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

       development team?
     answer: It depends on your budget and communication preferences.
 Local teams offer easier collaboration.
-You will have the same timezone, and there won’t be any language barriers.
+You will have the same timezone, and there won't be any language barriers.
 Nearshore options balance cost and proximity.
 Offshore teams are often more affordable but require strong project management due to different business hours.
 Nevertheless, with the right approach, this cooperation model can also be a good choice.